ajschleg/Banker-s-Algorithm/README.md

 by their respective values in the need array.
 The banker will grant a request if it satisfies the safety algorithm outlined in Section 7.5.3.1.
 If a request does not leave the system in a safe state, the banker will deny it.

+## Safety Algorithm in Section 7.5.3.1
+We can now present the algorithm for finding out whether or not a system is in a safe state.
+This algorithm can be described as follows:
+    1. Let Work and Finish be vectors of length m and n, respectively.
+Initialize Work = Available and Finish[i] = false for i = 0, 1, ..., n − 1.
+    2. Find an index i such that both
+        a.
+Finish[i] == false
+        b.
+Need i ≤ Work
+            If no such i exists, go to step 4.
+    3. Work = Work + Allocation i
+        Finish[i] = true
+        Go to step 2.
+    4. If Finish[i] == true for all i, then the system is in a safe state.
+        This algorithm may require an order of m × n 2 operations to determine whether a state is safe.